SridharRamesh/HowSridharThinks/content/StraightLineShortestPath.md

 title: "A straight line is the shortest path"
 date: 2020-12-17
 ---
 A straight line is the shortest path between two points.
-Why is that?
+Why is that? <!-- more -->

 Well, for any path between points $$A$$ and $$B$$ we can consider projecting it onto the line through $$A$$ and $$B$$.
 That is, each infinitesimal movement $$dv$$ along our path can be decomposed into $$dx + dy$$, where $$dx$$ is its component parallel to the relevant line and $$dy$$ is its component perpendicular to the relevant line.
 (Don't let my use of this notation fool you, this works just as well in three or higher dimensions, $$dy$$ can be anything perpendicular to the relevant line).
 When we project this to just $$dx$$ we make it smaller (if changed at all), as any leg of a right triangle is smaller than the hypotenuse (if different at all).